huawei-noah/SMARTS/README_pypi.md

 python3 -m pip install smarts
 ```
 ## Installation of SUMO
-[SUMO or "Simulation of Urban Mobility"](https://sumo.dlr.de/docs/index.html) is an open source highly portable, microscopic and continuous traffic simulation package which SMARTS currently uses as a tool to create scenarios.
+[SUMO or "Simulation of Urban Mobility"](https://sumo.dlr.de/docs/index.html) is an open source, highly portable, microscopic and continuous traffic simulation package which SMARTS currently uses as a tool to create scenarios.
 You need to install SUMO to use the different modules and packages installed through the command above.
 You can find a general location for sources and binaries for all platforms here:
 - https://sumo.dlr.de/docs/Downloads.php